 Sekou Writes was one of three writer-performers in a spoken word theater production that was featured in the 2003 New York International Fringe Festival.
 After that journey ended, Sekou wrote a derivative script for a one-man show, but he never produced it and the project was shelved.

-In November of 2019, after seeing the return of For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf at The Public Theater in NYC, Sekou unearthed the script for his one-man-show, rewrote it, renamed it BROWN BOY MAD, and introduced it to @blackboardplays, a NYC-based nonprofit that connects black playwrights with black actors.
-Encouraged by their feedback, Sekou rewrote the script (again) and brought it with him to Nashville in December of 2019 to tinker with over the Christmas holiday.
+In November of 2019, after seeing the return of For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf at The Public Theater, Sekou unearthed the script, rewrote it, renamed it BROWN BOY MAD, and introduced it to Blackboard Plays, a New York-based nonprofit which connects playwrights with actors who can breathe life into their work.
+Encouraged, Sekou rewrote the script again and brought it with him to Nashville.

-In January 2020, after Sekou gave a lecture at Fisk University about converting rage from microaggressions into creative work, Professor Persephone Felder-Fentress granted him permission to become an artist-in-residence at Fisk to develop his play with the help of the Fisk’s drama department, the Fisk University Stagecrafters.
+In January of 2020, after Sekou completed a couple of lectures about Internal Alchemy (converting racial rage into creative energy) at Fisk University, Professor Persephone Felder-Fentress granted him permission to become an unofficial artist-in-residence at Fisk to develop his play with the help of the Fisk University Stagecrafters.

 The result was a staged reading of BROWN BOY MAD in Fisk University’s Little Theater on Wednesday, Feb.
 26, 2020 — the same day and month that Trayvon Martin was killed in 2012.

 Best described as a choreopoem, BROWN BOY MAD incorporates elements of film, song, poetry, and even the perspectives of the student actors in an attempt to describe some of the author’s real-life interactions with race and micro-aggressions in “post-racial” America.